chloelinrq/STAT5030_Numerical_Methods_Group_Project/Prepayment_Model_Part3.md

 ### 1. Prepayment Computation Framework
 The foundational metrics for measuring prepayment speed are derived from the **Single Monthly Mortality (SMM)** and the **Conditional Prepayment Rate (CPR)**
+The data is derived from Government website Freddiemac.com for real prepayment data report: https://capitalmarkets.freddiemac.com/mbs/daily-prepayment-report

 #### Monthly Prepayment Rate (SMM)
 The SMM represents the percentage of the outstanding principal balance (after scheduled payments) that was prepaid in a given month.